B i o g r a p h y

 Many choruses have performed Dr. Green Willner’s choral works internationally, as well as exclusively by the Tehila Choir, which she founded in Toronto, Canada (1984-1989), Mit Gezang, which she directed from 1999-2003 in Los Angeles, the Kol Ruach Ensemble, which she directed from 2003-2006, and by the Michelle Green Willner Singers, which she is currently directing.

-Dr. Green Willner has given talks and lectures at More Art Here, Voices of LA, Cantors Assembly of America, the Nowakowsky International Jewish Choral Festival, SF's Center for the Arts Forum, CSULB, 92nd St. "Y", Board of Jewish Education of Toronto, and has taught composition and theory at the University of California, Irvine, California State University at Long Beach and the American Jewish University.
+Dr. Green Willner has given talks and lectures for the Jerusalem Biennale, More Art Here, Voices of LA, Jewish Heritage Alliance, SF’s Interfaith Center at the Presidio, LA Made Festival, unSUNG, LA’s New Center for Psychoanalysis, Cantors Assembly of America, the Nowakowsky International Jewish Choral Festival, SF's Center for the Arts Forum, CSULB, 92nd St. "Y", Board of Jewish Education of Toronto, and has taught composition and theory at the University of California, Irvine, California State University at Long Beach and the American Jewish University.
 She has also been a Contributor/Advisor for the website, L.A.
 Opening Nights.

-Currently, as well as composing, Dr. Green Willner is the Artistic and Musical Director of the Los Angeles Jewish Community Children’s Choir (jewishchildrenschoir.com), sponsored by the Jewish Federation and the Schulweis Institute, as well as supported, in part, by the LA County Board of Supervisors through the LA County Arts Commission.
-She is also the Musical Director of the Sinai Temple Youth Choir.
+Currently, as well as composing, Dr. Green Willner is the Artistic and Musical Director of the Los Angeles Jewish Community Children’s Choir (www.jewishchildrenschoir.com), sponsored by the Schulweis Institute, as well as supported, in part, by the LA County Arts and Culture Commission and the Department of Cultural Affairs, City of Los Angeles.
 Dr. Green Willner is currently a Max Helfman Music Fellow, and was selected to be a Creative Inquiry Fellow for both 2016 and 2017.

 For more information, please visit